TheoHatzis/TheoHatzis.github.io/index.md

 ## Interests

-Line* Hardware design and development and Test
+* Hardware design and development and Test

 * Semiconductor power devices (PMU/PMIC/DCDC)
 * Characterization, verification and validation
 * Automation measurements in Python, C# and Teststand